-The New York Times recently teamed up with the geniuses over at Google to find out what recipes people in each state search for close to Turkey Day.
-You can see their complete findings here.
+The New York Times teamed up with the geniuses over at Google in 2014 to find out what family favorite recipes people in each state search for close to Turkey Day.

 Some states out west have funeral potatoes, persimmon bread and frog eye salad as the most Googled results.
-However, the Southern states, which we decided to focus on, tend to have dishes that make you feel instantly at home and completely stuffed.
+However, the Southern states, which we decided to focus on, tend to have comfort food dishes that make you feel instantly at home and completely stuffed.
+Here are the most popular southern Thanksgiving recipes.

 If you like whipped topping, chocolate pudding, cream cheese and all things comfort than you have a lot in common with Arkansas.
-The famous four-layer delight tops the most searched terms there.
+The famous four-layer delight side dish tops the most searched terms there.

 The luscious culinary traditions of Florida can only mean a good dessert has to come out of the mix.
 "Flan de calabaza" was searched only slightly more than "flan de queso" and "yellow squash casserole".